mysticmind/reversemarkdown-net/README.md

 Note that the library implementation is based on the Ruby based Html to Markdown converter [ xijo/reverse_markdown](https://github.com/xijo/reverse_markdown).

-> A new release version is available in nuget which targets .Net 4.5, .Net 4.6 and .Net Standard 1.6

 ## Usage

 You can install the package from NuGet using `Install-Package ReverseMarkdown` or clone the repository and built it yourself.